ALLATRA Representatives Attend European WFWP EUME Women’s Leadership Conference in Tirana

 ALLATRA expresses its deep gratitude to WFWP for the long-standing cooperation and for creating a space that brings together active people from different countries and cultures.
 Events such as this year's annual conference in Tirana prove that humanity, sincerity, and mutual support remain the greatest forces that can unite the world.

-In recognition of its commitment to environmental protection and the preservation of creation, the ALLATRA International Public Movement was granted an Apostolic Blessing by His Holiness Pope Francis in 2024.
+In recognition of its commitment to environmental protection and preservation of creation, ALLATRA received an Apostolic Blessing from His Holiness Pope Francis in 2024.
 In 2025, His Holiness Pope Leo XIV likewise bestowed an Apostolic Blessing upon the President of ALLATRA and all its volunteers.